Agency Information Guide

 Throughout the year the IPC looks for opportunities to engage directly with the public, to seek input on its work, in the exercise of its functions and on important issues affecting information access and privacy rights.

-Each year the IPC engages directly with the public through Privacy Awareness Week in May, and Right to Know Week in September.
+Each year the IPC engages directly with the public through Privacy Awareness Week in May, and Right to Know Week (and International Day for Universal Access to Information) in September.
 These events are detailed on the IPC Campaigns and Key Events page on the IPC website.

 The IPC engages with the public regularly through a number of electronic channels, to provide a fast and easy way for the public to engage, seek assistance or provide feedback.